FOREX-Aussie gains as RBA keeps quiet on currency strength

 "Domestic and global growth along with inflation was the headline (rather than the dollar)," said Tobias Davis, Head of Corporate Treasury Sales with Western Union in London.

-"One perhaps could have expected some more discussion of the currency, but we probably need to get back above 0.80 for verbal intervention to come back into flavour."
+"One perhaps could have expected some more discussion of the currency, but we probably need to get back above 0.80 for verbal invention to come back into flavour."

 In morning trade in Europe, the Aussie traded as much as 0.9 percent higher at $0.7655.